Inter Milan: Retired numbers

 3 – ITA Giacinto Facchetti, left back, played for his entire career at Inter from 1960 to 1978 (posthumous honour).
 The number was retired on 8 September 2006, four days after Facchetti had died from cancer aged 64.
-The last player to wear the number 3 shirt was Argentinian center back Nicolás Burdisso, who took on the number 16 shirt for the rest of the season.
+The last player to wear the number 3 shirt was Argentinian centre back Nicolás Burdisso, who took on the number 16 shirt for the rest of the season.

 4 – ARG Javier Zanetti, wing-back/full-back, played 858 games for Inter between 1995 and his retirement in the summer of 2014.
 In June 2014, club chairman Erick Thohir confirmed that Zanetti's number 4 was to be retired out of respect.

 Technical staff

 Cristian Chivu is the current head coach of the club.